 Shenzhou-16 return capsule touches down on Earth

-JIUQUAN, Oct.
-31 (Xinhua) -- The return capsule of the Shenzhou-16 manned spaceship, carrying astronauts Jing Haipeng, Zhu Yangzhu and Gui Haichao, touched down at the Dongfeng landing site in north China's Inner Mongolia Autonomous Region on Tuesday.
+The return capsule of the Shenzhou-16 manned spaceship, carrying astronauts Jing Haipeng, Zhu Yangzhu and Gui Haichao, safely touched down at the Dongfeng landing site in Inner Mongolia Autonomous Region on Tuesday.
+The three astronauts were sent to China's Tiangong space station on May 30.
+They had lived and worked on the space station for five months, conducting a number of sci-tech experiments.

 (Web editor: Tian Yi, Liang Jun)